banner

 InputConsumer Processing Events#

-From the above analysis, we can see that in the consumeEvents method of NativeInputEventReceiver, the consume method of InputConsumer is called in a loop to obtain events and process them.
+From the above analysis, we can see that in the consumeEvents method of NativeInputEventReceiver, it will continuously call the consume method of InputConsumer to obtain events and process them.
 The consume method of InputConsumer will obtain the event information from the socket through the recv system call, and after obtaining the event, it will pass it to the Java layer through JNI.

 webp-1720680518292-186